 Bamboo bike frames offer an excellent compromise between vertical flex and lateral stiffness.
 In terms of stiffness and comfort, bamboo performs similarly to carbon fiber.
 In fact, some riders can’t tell the difference between a bamboo and carbon frame.
 Bamboo frames offer a more comfortable ride than aluminum frames because bamboo is much less rigid.
 It flexes more vertically.
 Compared to steel or titanium frames, bamboo is a bit less flexible.

 One area where bamboo beats all other frame materials is vibration dampening.
-The natural organic polymer lignin in the bamboo offers incredibly vibration dampening qualities.
+The natural organic polymer lignin in the bamboo offers incredible vibration-dampening qualities.
 The low density of bamboo also helps.
 For example, bamboo has a density of around 0.9 g/cm^3 while carbon fiber has a density of about 2 g/cm^3.

 Because of this unique quality, many riders find bamboo to be the most comfortable bike frame material.
 It performs very well on rough roads.
 It is also an excellent frame material choice for bicycle touring.
 Your hands and arms won’t tire out as fast when the bike isn’t vibrating under you.